lynnlangit/learning-cromwell-on-azure/performance/TOOLS.md

 ### Azure Batch

 Monitor Azure Batch usage via the WebUI.
 This shows resources used by nodes in the virtual cluster.
 Node health is also shown here.

+NOTE: Azure Batch Tool (linked) only works with Windows OS.

 ![Batch](../images/batch.png)

 ---
 ### Other Monitoring
 - TES --> CosmosDB job task log query tool (uses SQL API)
+    - shows by workflow, `INITIALIZING`, `SYSTEM_FAILURE`, `SUCCESSFUL`, etc...
+    - shows configuration for workflows, tasks...
 - BLOB store --> use Container Viewer in Azure Portal
+    - integrated viewer --> you can upload files ONLY
+    - associated viewer --> you can upload/delete folders OR files